All Products

 Note

-If you need to synchronize only some of the data in a child instance, you can modify your business logic.
+If you want to synchronize only some of the data in a child instance, you can modify your business logic.

 Limits on data consistency

-• In scenarios where one child instance is writable, such as disaster recovery scenarios, the final data is consistent on all child instances.
+• In scenarios where one child instance is writable, such as disaster recovery scenarios, the final data must be consistent on all child instances.
+Data inconsistency may occur in the following situations:

 • In scenarios where multiple child instances are writable, such as active geo-redundancy scenarios, make sure that your business system does not modify the same key in multiple child instances at the same time or in a short interval.
-Otherwise, Global Distributed Cache cannot ensure that the final values of the key are the same in each child instance, and data may pile up in child instances during incremental streaming scenarios.
+Otherwise, Global Distributed Cache cannot ensure that the final values of the key are the same in each child instance, and data may pile up in child instances in streaming scenarios where conflicts can arise due to strict monotonicity.
 The following table describes the types of data inconsistency that may occur.

 Note